Peter Nicol: Retirement

 In July 2006, Nicol announced that he would be retiring after the 2006 World Open in September.
 Nicol's final match was a loss to Thierry Lincou in the quarter-finals.

 Nicol turned his focus to promoting the game, providing sponsorship, support and coaching through his company Peter Nicol Squash, and promoting events worldwide through Eventis Sports Marketing Ltd. Following a move to the United States, he set up the Nicol Champions Academy in New York and co-founded SquashSkills, an online coaching resource aimed at delivering squash coaching from many of the world's top players.
+He started Nicol Squash club in New York after his retirement.